The Best Old Fashioned Cocktail

 Adam and Joanne's Tips

 • Adding water: Some people add a splash of soda or still water to their Old Fashioned cocktails.
-We don’t do this since the ice (even if it is clear) will eventually melt a little and begin to dilute the cocktail anyway.
-We suggest tasting the drink before adding any water and go from there.
+We suggest tasting the drink before adding any water and going from there.

 Nutrition Per Serving Calories 166 / Protein 0 g / Carbohydrate 7 g / Dietary Fiber 0 g / Total Sugars 6 g / Total Fat 0 g / Saturated Fat 0 g / Cholesterol 0 mg